-This has been quite the season of turmoil and I think for me, I need to reflect on something more positive.
-This being the week of Thanksgiving makes me reflect on how fortunate we are to be living at Old Goat Farm.
+This has been another great year here at Old Goat Farm.
+Being the week of Thanksgiving makes me reflect on how fortunate we are to be living at Old Goat Farm.
 What started out as a whim or maybe a mid-life crisis has turned into a truly unique lifestyle.
 We are lucky to be able to combine our passions for plants and animals and spend our time immersed in that every day.

 I’m thankful to be a gardener, both as a hobby and professionally.
 It gives me a closer connection to the earth, literally, I spend many days on my hands and knees either taking something out of the earth or putting something in.
 It makes me aware of the delicate balance and how careful we should be not to alter it too much.
 My favorite part of our garden these days is the 1 1/2 acres of woods out back.
 I put a simple trail through it and enjoy the natives plants that have been established there since it was logged off 90 years ago.
-This past summer I also added a number of stumps and created a fern garden which I refer to as the Stumpette.
+About a 2 years ago I added a number of stumps and created a fern garden which I refer to as the Stumpette.
 It has filled in nicely and is a great addition to the garden.

-We opened our nursery about 11 years ago and I appreciate all our regulars that keep us going by showing up for our open days and classes.
+We opened our nursery 13 years ago and I appreciate all our regulars that keep us going by showing up for our open days and classes.
 I particularly enjoy the people who come here for the first time not knowing what to expect.
 Because we are small we usually have time to chat with most of them which is always fun.
 I think most appreciate the experience but not as much as I do.
-The garden also had kind of a face-lift this year thanks to our good friends Sharman and Ross who brought in a number of Ross’ beautiful, stone and bronze sculptures.
+The garden continues to change and mature.
+A number of the plants we first planted are now becoming mature and the garden is beginning to look like the one in my minds eye.

 Most of all I’m thankful for my husband Gary.
 Not many people would have been willing to stop everything and move to to the country and try to figure out a whole different life.